-Praetorious Sheet Music
+Praetorious Sheet Music and Biography

 Michael Praetorius (born Michael Schultheiss c.28 September 1571) was a German composer, music theorist and organist.